Gong-yinxuan/CP3405/Week5/R2_Scrum Master/sprint_retrospective_w05.md

 **What went well this sprint?**
 - Individual agent outputs (Almanac, Macro, Technical) are now consistently committed in the agreed format before synthesis starts
+- Team capacity for the automation workstream was lower than expected this sprint due to exam schedules and personal availability — flagged early so Sprint 6 planning can adjust scope accordingly

 **What was frustrating or slow?**
 - Connecting Human Score (a team discussion + manual scoring step) into a machine-readable JSON output was harder than expected — it's a human judgment step sitting in the middle of an otherwise automatable pipeline